kherge-archive/php-phpunit-testcase/README.md

 [![Build Status](https://travis-ci.org/herrera-io/php-phpunit-testcase.png?branch=master)](https://travis-ci.org/herrera-io/php-phpunit-testcase)

-A PHPUnit test case class with additional functionality.
+A PHPUnit test case class and trait with additional functionality.

 Summary
 -------

-The `TestCase` class provides additional methods for performing basic, repetitive tasks such as:
+The `TestCase` class and `Extras` trait provide additional methods for performing basic, repetitive tasks such as:

 - creating and deleting temporary files and directories
 - calling protected and private methods
 - retrieving and setting protected and private properties

+> **NOTE** Both `TestCase` and `Extras` are identical, except the former being a class and the latter being a trait.

 Installation
 ------------